tuantruongubc/tuantruongubc.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I'm Tuan Truong, you can call me Tuna 🐟
+Hi!
+I'm Tuan Truong — but you can call me Tuna 🐟.

-I was a graduate of the [**University of British Columbia**](https://www.ubc.ca/), and is currently a Machine Learning Research Resident at [**VinAI Research**](https://vinai.io), where I am working under the supervision of [**Prof. Trung Le**](https://research.monash.edu/en/persons/trung-le).
-Going further back in time, I was a graduate of the High School for Gifted Students (Hanoi University of Science) and a Maths Olympian (bronze medal 🥉, IMO 2018)
+I'm currently a Machine Learning Research Resident at [Qualcomm AI Research](https://www.qualcomm.com/research), where I work under the supervision of Professors [Tan Nguyen](https://tanmnguyen89.github.io/) and [Dinh Phung](https://tanmnguyen89.github.io/).
+My research interests lie in the foundations of machine learning, with a particular focus on **transfer learning** and **learning theory**.

-My research focuses on foundational Machine Learning where I particularly focus on *Transfer learning* and *Learning theory*.
-I’ve explored various topics such as the applications of **Approximate Bayesian Inference** and **Mixture of Experts** to **Parameter-efficient Fine-tuning (PEFT)**.
-I have also explored other topics in machine learning such as **Geometric Deep Learning, Optimization Theory** and their applications to make foundational model more efficient and robust.
-I’m always curious and eager to learn about new ideas and explore diverse topics!
+Previously, I was a Machine Learning Research Resident at [VinAI](https://www.vinai.io/), working with Professor [Trung Le](https://research.monash.edu/en/persons/trung-le).
+In 2024, I earned a Combined Honours degree in Mathematics and Computer Science from [The University of British Columbia](https://www.ubc.ca/).
+During my time here, I also worked as a research assistant under the supervision of Professo [Kevin Leyton-Brown](https://www.cs.ubc.ca/~kevinlb/index.html).
+Before all that, I was also a math Olympian — winning a bronze medal 🥉 at the [International Mathematical Olympiad (IMO) 2018](https://www.imo-official.org/).